noamr/explainers/declarative-partial-document-updates.md

 1. How does this interact with declarative shadow DOM?
 Can parts of a declarative shadow DOM be streamed in this way?
 2. Interaction with templating proposals such as DOM Parts
 3. Should `<view>` be a regular element in the DOM?
 Does that prevent it from being part of SVG/MathML/tables etc?
+4. ID refs are notoriously footgunny and it's hard to get them wrong.
+However, they are the current referencing enabler of the web platform.
+Perhaps there is some way to go about refs that improves things for other features as well?

 ## Considered Alternatives & Tradeoffs
 ### IFrames